scramjetorg/scramjet/README.md

 If these modules are published you can also simply use `myStream.use("published-module")`.

+For more universal modules you can use helper methods `createTransformModule` and `createReadModule` that scramjet exports.
+See more in about this in this blog post [Scramjet Modules](https://www.scramjet.org/posts/modules).

 ## Typescript support

 Scramjet aims to be fully documented and expose TypeScript declarations.
 First version to include  definitions in `.d.ts`